 All funds collected, including any interest accumulated, are paid directly to the State Government

-We will continue to update this page as more information becomes available.
 If you have concerns about this new levy, we encourage you to contact your local State Government representative.

 What is the Emergency Services and Volunteers Fund?

-The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that will replace the Fire Services Property Levy (FSPL) from July 1, 2025.
-This mandatory levy is set by the Victorian Government but will be collected by local councils through rates notices.
+The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that will replace the Fire Services Property Levy (FSPL) to fund CFA, Fire Rescue Victoria, VICSES, Triple Zero Victoria, and other emergency services.

 How will this affect you?